TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/About.rst

 Code examples
 =============

-Many of the code examples found in this document come from the TYPO3 Core itself.
+Many of the code examples found in this document come from the `TYPO3`:pn:
+`Core`:pn: itself.

 Quite a few others come from the "`styleguide <https://github.com/TYPO3/styleguide>`__" extension.
 You can install it, if you want to try out these examples yourself and